bhsantos11/mcp/README.md

-# Customer Analytics MCP Server
+# Messages MCP Server

-A Model Context Protocol (MCP) server built with Python that provides customer predictive analytics and insights.
-This server demonstrates how to integrate customer data APIs with AI-powered analysis capabilities.
+A Model Context Protocol (MCP) server built with Python that provides access to messages from an external API endpoint.
+This server demonstrates how to integrate with external APIs using Authorization headers for authentication.

 ## Features

-- **Customer Data Resources**: Fetch comprehensive customer information by ID
-- **Predictive Analytics**: AI-driven predictions for churn, lifetime value, and purchase behavior
-- **Customer Segmentation**: Analyze customer segments and characteristics
-- **Risk Assessment**: Identify at-risk customers and retention opportunities
-- **External API Integration**: Connect to customer data endpoints
-- **Comprehensive Scoring**: Multi-factor customer scoring and grading system
+- **Messages Resource**: Fetch all messages from the configured API endpoint
+- **Authorization Header Authentication**: Uses Bearer token authentication
+- **Error Handling**: Comprehensive error handling for API requests
+- **Response Metadata**: Includes response time and status information

 ## Installation